Stressed about managing your short term rental or finding a place to stay?

 • Unavailable amenities: If the listing promises certain amenities but they are not available, that’s a problem, and you can ask for a refund.

-• Unresolved issues: If you communicate to the host and they don’t resolve the issues you’ve reported, you’re eligible for a refund.
+• Unresolved issues: If you communicate with the host and they don’t resolve the issues you’ve reported, you’re eligible for a refund.

 • Major disruptive events: If a major event like a natural disaster (earthquakes, violent storms, etc) or a government-issued evacuation order affects your stay, you are “refund-protected.”